-Okay, you may not have “forgotten” but if you let yourself get too busy and then realize it’s been hours since your last meal, you might be putting yourself in danger.
+OK, you may not have “forgotten” but if you let yourself get too busy and then realize it’s been hours since your last meal, you might be putting yourself in danger.
 “Waiting too long between meals can also result in hypoglycemia for individuals with diabetes, especially if they’re taking particular diabetes medications,” says Massey.
 If left untreated, hypoglycemia can get worse and cause confusion, clumsiness, or fainting.
 Severe hypoglycemia can lead to seizures, coma, and even death, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 Consistency with meal intake can also help with other habits that should be consistent like monitoring blood glucose regularly (for those who monitor before they eat) and taking medications as prescribed, Massey suggests.
 If you’re a diabetic or have prediabetes, make sure you have some candies, juice boxes, or milk on hand to raise your blood glucose levels up quickly if they’ve dipped too low.
-Here's what to do during a diabetic emergency.

 “Although the glycemic index of foods is a bit controversial, the quality of carbohydrates in the diet matters,” says Massey.
 Refined carbohydrates (like white bread, pretzels, chips) have been linked in some studies to higher rates of insulin resistance.
 Limit processed products made with white flours and added sugars.
 Instead, focus on healthy snacks that are high in fiber and made with whole grains, like a string cheese stick and a few whole grain crackers, air-popped popcorn, or rice crackers and peanut butter.